VincentJ711/gce-elastic-docker/README.md

     ```

 - Which processes are monitored/restarted on my Kibana nodes?
-  - There are 3 processes on this container: Nginx, Kibana and Elasticsearch. if Nginx or Kibana stops, the Elasticsearch process is not affected. you will have to manually restart whichever died. if the Elasticsearch process dies, the container will stop, and the hosting OS will automatically restart the container which will restart all 3 processes.
+  - There are 3 processes in this container: Nginx, Kibana and Elasticsearch. if Nginx or Kibana stops, the Elasticsearch process is not affected. you will have to manually restart whichever died. if the Elasticsearch process dies, the container will stop, and the hosting OS will automatically restart the container which will restart all 3 processes.
 - Which processes are monitored/restarted on my Elasticsearch nodes?
   - In these containers, there is only 1 process, the Elasticsearch process.
 If this dies, the container will stop, and the hosting OS will automatically restart the container which will then restart the Elasticsearch process.